mccbryan3/ansible_workshop_files/docs/LECTURE1.5-MAIN.md

 Play based variables are usually assigned at the beginning of the play using the ```vars``` or ```vars_files``` or perhaps even the ```vars_prompt``` tags.

+Variables in Ansible must begin with a letter and should only contain letters numbers and underscores.

+**Dashes/hyphens are not allowed**

+Facts are also initialized with variables from the systems that the setup module is ran against.

+The easiest way to see these variables is with the ```ansible locahost -m setup``` command.